mirkin/pi-word-clock/docs/new_pi_setup.md

 \+ shows most recently placed in bg - next one stopped may we waiting for input
   hence stopped.
 Run command in bg with command &
 jobs -l shows process ID
-SIGKILL (9) kill
+disown removes from the job list nohup seperates process from terminal SIGKILL (9) kill
 SIGTERM (15) request nice termination may be ignored
 SIGINT (2) request interrupt ctrl-c